Automotive User Interfaces

 2000s

 I started at speech recognition pioneer Dragon Systems, working in grammar design and localization for the voice-activated navigation system in the 2001 Jaguar X-Type.
-At Mitsubishi Electric Research Labs a few years later, I contributed to the nav system for the 2006+ Mercedes C-Class, and led soup-to-nuts design, engineering and user research for a series of voice and multi-modal application prototypes (see papers/patents here).
+At Mitsubishi Electric Research Labs a few years later, I contributed to the navigation system for the 2006+ Mercedes C-Class.
+I also designed, built, and usability tested a series of voice and multimodal application prototypes targeting cars (see papers/patents here).

 2010–2012

-Later I managed a 5-person engineering team working on the GUI for the Dragon Drive demonstration app at Nuance.
+Later I served as the technical lead on a 5-person engineering team at Nuance, responsible for the Dragon Drive reference platform and demo apps.
 We developed a new interaction technique that allowed “no look” operation of touchscreens while driving.
 We called it Bullseye, because the whole screen acted as one big touch target.

 "Bullseye" low-attention touch UI schematic